knowsuchagency/orkestra/docs/examples/rest.md

 ## Example

-In this example, we'll create a workflow that can be triggered asynchronously an HTTP call to [API Gateway](https://aws.amazon.com/api-gateway/).
+In this example, we'll create a workflow that can be asynchronously triggered via an HTTP call to [API Gateway](https://aws.amazon.com/api-gateway/).

 !!! info